cactos/cactoopt/README.md

     managePhysicalNodeActions = true, false

+If the control of powering up/down is enabled, the further configuration is possible by setting the following variables:

+    minServersOn = 2
+    numberOfEmptyServersPoweredOn = 1

+*minServersOn* specify the minimum number of servers that shall be alwasy powered up and *numberOfEmptyServersPoweredOn* defines the size of the buffer of empty machines that shall be powered up in order to keep available resources for new virtual machines.

 The description of the migration algorithms is provided in D3.3 Extended Optimization Model (http://www.cactosfp7.eu/wp-content/uploads/2015/11/D3.3-Extended-Optimization-Model.pdf/ pp. 36--45).

 ## Placement